 As moms, it's easy to fall into the trap of brushing off symptoms while we care for those around us.
 So I expanded my journaling to include myself - what I was eating, how I was sleeping, what was triggering my symptoms.
 Journaling forced me to face reality: I had health issues that I'd been chalking up as "normal" (and was even told this by doctors), but that needed addressing.

-With the help of a women's health physical therapist and great programs like Mutu System (of which Duo Diary is an affiliate because they are so amazing), my health improved.
-But it was a long journey, one that no doubt would have been shorter had I been listening to my body earlier.
+With the help of a women's health physical therapist, a nutritionist, and great programs like Mutu System (of which Duo Diary is an affiliate because they are so amazing), my health improved.
+But it was a long journey, one that no doubt would have been shorter had I been listening to my body earlier and demanded better care for myself than I was getting.

 This was when I discovered the power of journaling as a new mom.

 Journaling about my health and my baby’s in the same place was a game changer.
-I found my baby's tongue tie, figured out my own health issues, got my nutrition on track, started proper exercise, started losing the baby weight, and started feeling like myself again.
+I found my baby's tongue tie, figured out my own health issues, got my nutrition on track, started proper exercise, started losing the baby weight, and most importantly - I started feeling like myself again.

 I couldn’t believe something so simple - a place for a new mom to care for herself in the same place she is caring for her baby- didn’t already exist.